Clivern/Tokyo/README.md

 ### Usage

-Check `example` directory for a working example.
+Check `docs` directory for a working example.

 ### Contributing